Government service contractors brave conflict and accidents as they help to build a more secure Afghanistan

 Inside the conference center of a heavily guarded complex in the heart of Kabul are displayed the photographs of 20 men of various nationalities, including five Americans.
 None of them were military personnel, yet all perished in the line of duty.
 They were DynCorp International employees—security specialists, linguists and police mentors—who were killed helping to carry out the international community’s ambitious recovery plan for this war-torn country.
 The company, headquartered in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Government Service Contractors Brave Dangers in Afghanistan".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Government Service Contractors Brave Dangers in Afghanistan".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.